Royal Rajasthan

 Day 04: Agra/Fatehpur Sikri/Agra

-We start our day with a sunrise visit to the most well-known wonders of love in the world, the Taj Mahal*.
-An immense mausoleum of white marble, built between 1631 and 1648 built by the Moghul Emperor, Shah Jahan in memory of his favourite wife, Mumtaz Mahal.
-The Taj Mahal is the jewel of Muslim art in India and a universally admired masterpiece of world heritage.
+We start our day with a sunrise visit to one of the most well-known wonders of the world, the Taj Mahal*.
+An immense mausoleum of white marble, built between 1631 and 1648.
+Built by the Moghul Emperor, Shah Jahan in memory of his favourite wife, Mumtaz Mahal, the Taj Mahal is the jewel of Muslim art in India and a universally admired masterpiece of world heritage.
 Situated on the right bank of the Yamuna in a vast Moghul garden, this funerary monument combines elements and styles of Persian, Central Asian and Islamic architecture.
-Early morning is the bedst time to photograph this majestic monument.
-We then return to our hotel for breakfast.
-After breakfast we check out from hotel and visit Agra Fort*.
-This powerful fortress of red sandstone encompasses the spectacular imperial city of the Moghul rulers.
-Explore fairy-tale palaces, audience halls and two very beautiful mosques.
+After visiting the Taj Mahal, we return to our hotel for breakfast.

-Note: On nights with a full moon, the Taj Mahal's pure white marble shimmers silver in the moonlight.
+Please Note: On nights with a full moon, the Taj Mahal's pure white marble shimmers silver in the moonlight.
 Bestway Tours & Safaris can arrange an optional tour to enjoy this very special occasion.

 Overnight: The Pugmark, Ranthambore (1 night) (B, L, D)